 Global stock markets, Bitcoin, and oil prices are all rising.

-On Friday, global stock markets soared as a result of strong US company profits and consumer spending, while oil prices touched a three-year high and Bitcoin set a new high.
+On Friday, global stock markets surged, driven by strong US business profits and consumer spending, while oil prices continued to rise and Bitcoin hit a new high.

+The S&P 500 finished the week with a gain of 1.8 percent, putting it in first place among the three major US stock indices.

 After strong showings on Asian markets, the FTSE 100 in London, the blue-chip DAX in Frankfurt, and the CAC 40 in Paris all closed higher.